-The ethereal songbird is currently recovering at her London home after undergoing spinal surgery last week to release an impinged nerve, an injury that cut short her appearance at an AIDS conference in Mexico and left her feeling "a bit like Elizabeth Taylor."
+The ethereal songbird is currently recovering at her London home after undergoing spinal surgery last week to release an impinged nerve, an injury which cut short her appearance at an AIDS conference in Mexico and which left her feeling "a bit like Elizabeth Taylor."

 "The surgery went as planned, and Annie is now recuperating at home," an official statement posted to her website read.
 "Annie would like to send her thanks and appreciation to all that have sent their well wishes in the past few days."

 The 53-year-old former Eurythmics frontwoman has been chronicling her malady on her official blog, first revealing her pain on Aug.
 10.

 "I should have been attending the final press blitz of the week, but my back suddenly went into spasm last night, giving me more pain than I've ever experienced in my life, and a totally numb left foot!!" she wrote, adding that, coincidentally enough, a chiropractors' conference was being held at her Mexico City hotel, providing some much-needed onsite medical assistance.

 "A very nice doctor from Cancun had given my aching vertebra some adjustments, and a great big cortisone shot, which should help me to get to the airport tonight!!
 I'm gutted, of course, because I was really primed up to attend the media event, but at this point in time, I'm actually having difficulty getting out of bed."